kittykatattack/learningPixi/README.md

   ])
   .load(setup);
 ```
-(The `loader` also lets you load JSON files, which you'll learn
+The `loader` also lets you load JSON files, which you'll learn
-about ahead.)
+about ahead.

+(Note: If `Sprite.fromImage` detects that the texture you're trying to
+load isn't already in Pixi's texture cache, it will helpfully try and load it
+for you automatically, without you needing to use the loader.
+However,
+  I suggest you don't use this feature and always pre-load a texture with Pixi's loader.
+That's so that you
+  have a guarantee that the texture truly has loaded.
+If you write
+  some code that tries to access a texture that hasn't fully loaded,
+  you could encounter all kinds of strange errors.
+Pixi also a
+  `Texture` class with a `fromImage` method that works in the same
+  way.)

 <a id='displaying'></a>
 Displaying sprites